carpentries-incubator/gitlab-novice/episodes/08-process-automation.md

 After giving the name of the job, we again provide an Docker image in which the job should run.
 We use pandoc to convert our Markdown files into an HTML file, so we use the official pandoc Docker image.
 The next line, with the keyword `entrypoint` is necessary, because the pandoc Docker image is configured to directly run pandoc, when started in a container (pandoc is configured as its entrypoint).
-However, GitLab CI expects to run scripts in the Docker container in a shell.
+However, GitLab CI expects to runs the provided scripts in a shell in the specified Docker images.

 ::: callout